Herniated & Bulging Disc Injuries Attorneys in Raleigh, NC

 If another driver is at fault for a car accident that left you with a significant disc injury, you may be able to recover compensation for your expenses and losses.
 The money usually comes from the at-fault driver’s auto insurance coverage.
 But insurance companies often balk at significant claim payouts, regardless of the facts of the case.
 In fact, a quick settlement offer from an insurer is likely to be for far less than you truly deserve.

-As your attorneys, Younce, Vtipil, & Baznik will press the responsible insurance company to pay the full compensation to cover your losses.
+As your attorneys, Younce, Vtipil, Baznik & Banks, P.A. will press the responsible insurance company to pay the full compensation to cover your losses.
 We can investigate your accident to identify all of the at-fault parties and the insurance policies available to pay for your losses.
 In some cases, multiple policies may be available.

 We will gather your medical bills to calculate all your medical expenses and account for other costs you have suffered as a result of the accident, such as lost income and costs to repair or replace your vehicle.
 We will consult with your doctor to estimate the costs of any future medical care you will need.